-Important Upcoming Changes for the Dashboard & v7.0.0 SDK
+Important Changes for the Dashboard & v7.0.1 SDK

-In a two-part release starting on April 22nd and ending on April 23rd UTC, one of our biggest releases of 2018 will change the way you configure your support experience.
-This release will allow you to offer your mobile and web users a unified conversational experience via Admin-accessible toggles in the Dashboard.
+One of our biggest releases of 2018 has changed the way you configure and present your support experience!
+This release allows you to offer your mobile and web users a unified conversational experience via Admin-accessible toggles in the Dashboard.
 This will save your team developer resources, as you will not be required to release an app update to change these configurations, and enable your Admins to freely manage these settings.
 Please review the following changes to keep your teams informed of what may impact them.

 The Conversational Experience